Skip to main content

 Driving with Diabetes

-Driving education for an adolescent with diabetes includes the following points:
+Driving education for an adolescent with diabetes includes the following:

 • Check blood sugar levels prior to driving, every time.